Our vision is based on understanding

 MEET SILENT VOICES FOUNDER AND DIRECTOR DORO LOHMANN

 Doro grew up in Westfalia, Germany, where her training in vaulting and formal dressage laid the foundation of her work’s integrity.
+With a degree in psychology and special education she worked in Germany and the US for many years in that field.

 Her deep understanding of these factors and the relationship between a horse’s emotions and their physical body allows her to succeed where other trainers fail.
 Doro enjoys immense success in repairing broken lines of communication and lost partnerships between horse and human.